-- Emergency first aid training is made available to all staff at regular recommended intervals, currently every three years.
-The training takes place in school.
+- Emergency first aid training is made available to all staff at regular recommended intervals (currently every three years).
+The training takes place in school in person or virtually.
 Not all staff have to have first aid training.
-The majority of our teachers and support staff have first aid training. - Nominated staff have paediatric first aid training, including the EYFS Lead and Forest School Lead. - Class teachers are provided with a list of their current pupils' medical needs by the office staff. - Master lists of all pupils' medical information are kept in the school office and with the SENDCO in the school medical file. - A list of 'high-risk' pupils with significant long-term conditions such as diabetes, epilepsy, peanut allergy and severe asthma is circulated to all staff responsible for supervising pupils.
-'New information' regarding pupils' medical needs is passed on to appropriate staff as soon as the school has been informed. - Care plans are in a file for the playworkers and coaches as required. - All staff are aware of the school's child protection procedures and have read (and have access to) the school's Child Protection Policy.
+The majority of our teachers and support staff have first aid training. - Nominated reception staff have paediatric first aid training and the school office staff has first aider at work training. - Class teachers are provided with a list of their current pupils' medical needs. - Master lists of all pupils' medical information are kept in the school office. - A list of 'high-risk' pupils with significant long-term conditions such as diabetes, epilepsy, food allergy and severe asthma is circulated to all staff responsible for supervising pupils.
+New information regarding pupils' medical needs is passed on to appropriate staff as soon as the school has been informed. - Care Plans are in medical boxes, on SIMS and in a file for the MDSAs. - All staff are aware of the school's child protection procedures and have read (and have access to) the school's Child Protection Policy.